gocd/www.go.cd/source/posts/2016-01-25-are-you-ready-for-continuous-delivery.html.markdown

 status: public
 type: post
 author: "David Rice and Aravind SV"
-excerpt: "<p>This is the first part of a series of posts about Continuous Delivery infrastructure, culture, and process.
-In this first post, we’ll present questions you need to answer honestly about your own people, teams, and organization to determine your readiness for Continuous Delivery.</p>"
+excerpt: "This is the first part of a series of posts about Continuous Delivery infrastructure, culture, and process.
+In this first post, we'll present questions you need to answer honestly about your own people, teams, and organization to determine your readiness for Continuous Delivery."
 ---

 <figure>